aryamaan98/fsf_2019_screening_task3/README.md

 # Steel Section Application
-### Desktop Application for displayig the properties of Steel Sections
+### Desktop Application for displaying the properties of Steel Sections

 This project builds a desktop application built using PyQt5 which is a Python binding of the cross-platform GUI toolkit.The application inputs data from a database as well as from a excel sheet.It displays all the properties of a user selected steel section.It can also add properties of a steel section into the database by inputting its details in the respective fields.